jianzhou722/jianzhou722.github.io/Publication.markdown

 permalink: /Publication/
 ---

-Zhou, J. &amp; Venayagamoorthy, S. K. 2017 Numerical simulations of intrusive gravity currents interacting with a bottom-mounted obstacle in a continuously stratified ambient. <i>Environmental Fluid Mechanics </i>.
+<b>Zhou, J.</b> &amp; Venayagamoorthy, S. K. 2017 Numerical simulations of intrusive gravity currents interacting with a bottom-mounted obstacle in a continuously stratified ambient. <i>Environmental Fluid Mechanics </i>.
 17, 191-209.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /